 Lezyne SportS Drive HV – Best mini pump review

-The Sport Drive from Lezyne is a small aluminum mini pump for road bikes and mountain bikes.
+The Sports Drive from Lezyne is a small aluminum mini pump for road bikes and mountain bikes.
 The pump weighs only 133 grams and has a sturdy aluminum housing.
-The Sport Drive HV is a classic hand cycle pump and is therefore very light and reliable.
+The Sports Drive HV is a classic hand cycle pump and is therefore very light and reliable.
 The pump is also equipped with a flexible air hose.
 In practice, this ensures that it makes pumping a lot easier since you do not have to wring in all sorts of turns.

 What you should look out for with this hand pump is that it has a maximum pressure of only 6.2 bar.
 This is not enough for some tires to be able to drive safely.

 The Lezyne Sport Drive HV is loved by a wide audience.
 People find it simple and easy to use.
 The building quality of the pump is also praised.
-For many people this is their go-to mini pump on the go.
+For many people, this is their go-to mini pump on the go.

 Advantage: The quality and functionality of an expensive bicycle pump, for less.